alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 </div>

+\pagebreakNum

 Boko is not one to let go easily.
 The party will either have to pass a **DC 15 Animal Handling** check if they don't have a Gysahl Green, otherwise the difficulty is lowered to **10** (but they still need to pass it).
-On a fail, Boko switches target and goes at the party ([Chocobo](https://www.gmbinder.com/share/-MA8Gcosm3gSpNBguS8-) **MEB7**).
+On a fail, Boko switches target and goes at the party ([Chocobo](https://www.gmbinder.com/share/-MA8Gcosm3gSpNBguS8-) **MEB 7**).
 Unless the party declares a murderous intent, bringing the Chocobo down to 0 HP won't kill him but will rather calm him down enough.

-\pagebreakNum

 > ##### Eorzean Newcomers - Moogles
 > These pesky little imps inhabit the Twelveswood - and not only - and are historically known to never leave their home easily.
 >
 > Recently, after the Calamity, some of the most adventurous of them have started to travel and spread out across the realm, often tending to certain itinerant duties like acting as postmen.
 >
-> They're a mischievous race and spend their times devising all sorts of pranks for their own amusement, and everyone else's annoyance. **EE1p256**.
+> They're a mischievous race and spend their times devising all sorts of pranks for their own amusement, and everyone else's annoyance. **EE1 256**.

 Once Boko is dealt with, the Moogle he was chasing will come out of a nearby hiding spot.